Facial Fat Grafting

 Recovery and Results

 It may take several weeks for the new fat to “take” to its new home in your face.
 With any fat graft procedure, a certain amount of the fat will simply be reabsorbed into the body.
-Surgeons design the procedure and the recover to work together in order to make sure as much of the fat takes as possible.
+Surgeons design the procedure and recovery to work cohesively in order to ensure as much of the fat takes as possible.
 Once it does, and once any swelling subsides, you will be able to see and appreciate the final results.
 Contrary to popular belief, fat graft procedure are effectively permanent, meaning you will not have to come in for periodical maintenance injections.
 Your final results will stick with you!

 Most patients are amazed at the results from these procedures, as they see the volume in their face revitalized.
 Indeed, adding volume to the face can eliminate lines and wrinkles, and return a youthful, radiant glow to the overall face.
 As a result, facial fat graft patients experience an increase in confidence, self-esteem, and, often, quality of life.